 Firstly, welcome to Stoke Park Primary School and Nursery!
-We are delighted that you will be joining us in September 2020!
-If this is your first experience as a parent at a Nursery, it can be pretty nerve wracking at the best of times and being on lockdown isn’t going to make it any easier!
-For those of you who have done this before, this time will be different.
+We are delighted that you will be joining us in September 2021!
+If this is your first experience as a parent at a Nursery, it can be pretty nerve wracking at the best of times and for those of you who have done this before, this time will be slightly different due to the current pandemic.

 Although we have dates in the diary – ‘stay and play’ dates alongside home visits, we now do not know if they will be able to go ahead.
 However, we are going to do everything we can to help you and your children settle in and be ready to start Nursery in September.

 We have been thinking through how we can support you and your children in transition to Nursery in these difficult and unusual circumstances.
-Exactly what we do will depend on how the world changes in the next few weeks and months but our first contingency is to introduce ourselves to you and your children at home.
+Exactly what we do will depend on what the Government guidelines are in the months ahead but our first contingency is to introduce ourselves to you and your children at home.
+In the meantime we will be sending out welcome packs to those parents and children registered to start in September.

 What We Need From You